4 Min Read

 Preparing to Design and Build a Home in Florida

-Robinson Renovation and Custom Homes uses the Design-Build process for custom single-family homes because it leverages the expertise of the numerous professionals involved, in addition to empowering you to be a more informed decision-maker throughout the project.
+Robinson Renovation and Custom Homes use the Design-Build process for custom homes in Florida because it leverages the expertise of the numerous professionals involved, in addition to empowering you to be a more informed decision-maker throughout the project.
 We understand your new custom home in Gainesville is a major investment and commit to implementing several tried-and-true cost control methods to provide the quality of project you expect on time and on budget.